breatheco-de/content/src/content/how-to/javascript-array-intersection.md

 console.log(filteredArray); // Output: [3, 4, 5]
 ```

 As a developer, you're often faced with the challenge of comparing arrays to find common elements and perform a specific logic.
 Array intersection is the process of determining overlapping values in different arrays, it can help you create a new array holding only common and non-duplicated elements.
-In the following article, we'll see many approaches to understand array intersecion using JavaScript.
+In the following article, we'll see many approaches to understand array intersecion using [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript).

 ## Javascript Array Intersection using filter()